CameroonLanguageKeepers/Local-Language-Phrasebook/phrases_draft.md

 # English > meta (bameta)

 ## Greetings
-- good morning
+- good morning > anoh
-- how are you
+- how are you > a yi ye
-- how was your day
+- how was your day >
-- good afternoon
+- good afternoon > a jeh
-- good evening
+- good evening > way fien
-- how is your mom
+- how is your mom > way gop way ye
-- how is your sister
+- how is your sister > way fie way ye
-- how is your brother
+- how is your brother > way jobie way ye
-- how is your uncle
+- how is your uncle >
-- how is our your friends
+- how is your friends > way sheh way ye
 ## Family
 - uncle
-- mother
+- mother > egop
-- father
+- father > embah
-- sister
+- sister > fie
-- brother
+- brother > jobie
-- grandmother
+- grandmother > egopkin
-- grandfather
+- grandfather > embahkin
 - anty
 - cousine
 -
 ## Food
-- Rice
+- Rice > kungarah
-- jelove rice
+- jelove rice > kungarahchepi
-- egusi soap
+- egusi soap > mie gouh
-- fufu
+- fufu > fufu
-- beans
+- beans > kunkabeh
-- stew
+- stew > mie
-- corn
+- corn > kieh
-- corn fufu
+- plantain > ngun
-- vegitable
+- vegitable >
-- rice and beans
+- rice and beans > kunkara te kunkabe

 # English > Mokpe(Bakweri)